sammyswe/C-School-Project/README.md

     Enrollment* next;
 };

+functions -

+noDoubleEnrollment - When new enrollment is created, checks to ensure that the student subject pairing doesnt already exist.

 load_data.c - implements functionality allowing user to load database with predetermined set of values for testing purposes

+linked_list.c - contains various linked list operations e.g. add, retrieve by field, delete. linked list will create a node that has a next pointer and a value.

 [headers]